Community Service and Philanthropy Guidelines

 - Please note that time spent traveling to and from the service location cannot be counted as service hours.

-- Service that does not qualify would would include, but are not limited to the following:
+- Service that does not qualify would include, but are not limited to the following:

 - Babysitting family or friends, helping a for-profit organization, observation hours, and performing

-- Participating in or attending a philanthropy event does not count as service.
-Examples of what cannot be counted are:
+- Donating to, or attending, a philanthropic event does not count as service.
+Examples that do not count include:

 - A charity run/walk